strothj/react-docgen-typescript-loader/README.md

 the issue by exporting the component using a named export.

 **CURRENT LIMITATION**
 The current implementation seems to have trouble with the compiler option `module` being set to `esnext`.
+I have an in development version that works through a Webpack parser instead of a plugin.
+It may work better if needing support for that module setting: https://github.com/strothj/react-docgen-typescript-webpack-plugin/tree/feature/add-loader

 ```javascript
 import * as React from "react";